potatoqualitee/discordrpc/README.md

 After seeing the [Discord Presence](https://marketplace.visualstudio.com/items?itemName=icrawl.discord-vscode) plugin for VS Code, I was inspired to do something similar with PowerShell.

+I made `discordrpc` as flexible as possible, so you can make your presence all your own, even changing the icons that show up.
+Like most of the modules I write, I also included a wrapper command to make getting started easy.

+This is what mine looked like while testing:

 ![image](https://user-images.githubusercontent.com/8278033/112739127-094cbd80-8f72-11eb-9f01-4554c0387b2d.png)

-I made it as flexible as possible, so you can make your presence all your own, even changing the icons that show up.
-Like most of the modules I write, I also included a wrapper command to make getting started easy.

 ## Sup
 have you ensured you have "Game Activity" enabled in your discord settings?